Making a presentation, in school, in business, can be scary or overwhelming, especially if English is not your native language.

 It puts you on public display.
 The audience sits there and listens to only you and your ideas.
 They will react or respond to not only the words that come out of your mouth, but how well you pronounce them as well as your body language.

 In order to deliver an effective and impactful presentation there are a few key points to get right.
+In this blog, your American accent training team will show you those tips!

 First, begin with asking yourself these questions: